 Programs for Master’s degrees:

-We offer a Master of Arts (MA) in Statistics and a Master of Science (MS) in Medical Statistics.
-The MA degree requires satisfactory completion of at least 32 credits and a final examination (the basic examination requirement); no thesis is required.
-A typical program for the MA is much the same as the first three semesters of the PhD program.
+We offer a Master of Arts (MA) in Statistics and a Master of Science (MS) in Biostatistics.
+The MA degree places more emphasis on theory and requires satisfactory completion of at least 32 credits and a written comprehensive examination; no thesis is required.
+A typical program for the MA is very similar to the first three semesters of the PhD program.
+Students can choose to complete the coursework in 1.5 years (more common) or in 1 year.

-The MS program in Medical Statistics is primarily intended for students who wish to follow careers in health-related professions such as those in the pharmaceutical industry and biomedical or clinical research organizations.
-The program consists of one core year (two semesters) of coursework as well as an internship/applied project, which is normally taken in the summer after the core program.
-A comprehensive oral examination to determine the student’s qualifications for the MS degree will be administered upon completion of coursework and the internship/applied project.
+The MS program in Biostatistics emphasizes statistical applications and is primarily intended for students who seek a career in health-related professions, such as the pharmaceutical industry or biomedical or clinical research organizations.
+The program consists of two semesters of coursework as well as a capstone project, which is usually undertaken in the summer after coursework is completed.
+A written report, oral presentation, and examination on the capstone project are required.
+Part-time study is possible for the MS program.

 Eligibility for the Master’s degrees: The requirements for entry into the MA program in Statistics are similar to those for entry into the traditional PhD program.
-For entry into the MS program, three semesters of univariate and multivariate calculus, a course in linear algebra, a course in probability, a course in mathematical statistics, and a course in applied statistics are required.
+For entry into the MS program, three semesters of univariate and multivariate calculus, a course in linear algebra, a course in probability, and a course in mathematical statistics are required.
+A course in applied statistics is recommended.

 Student body profile

 Fellowships and scholarships are awarded for full-time graduate study at the PhD level.
-All full-time PhD students receive a full tuition scholarship, single health insurance, and a 10-month stipend ($24,156 in academic year 2018-19).
+All full-time PhD students receive a full tuition scholarship, single health insurance, and a generous 10-month stipend ($2,513.10 per month in academic year 2020-21).
 While not guaranteed, students may be eligible for summer support (July-August) depending on funding availability from their advisors or from other sources.
 PhD students are expected to assist with teaching duties and consulting projects.
 A training grant in Environmental Health Biostatistics funded by the National Institute of Environmental Health Sciences at NIH supports three PhD students each year; trainees must be US citizens or permanent residents.

 Masters students generally rely on need-based financial aid.
 The School’s Financial Aid Office web site (www.urmc.rochester.edu/education/financial-aid/) provides information about the aid programs that students use most frequently.
-Using the 2018-19 tuition and mandatory fee rates for full-time students, the cost associated with the MA in Statistics degree is $53,846 and the cost associated with the MS in Medical Statistics degree is $53,540.
+Using the 2020-21 tuition and mandatory fee rates for full-time students, the cost associated with the MA in Statistics degree is $58,078 and the cost associated with the MS in Biostatistics degree is $57,748.

-The University of Rochester’s estimated cost of living is $1,550/month ($700 housing + $350 food + $200 personal expenses + $250 transportation + $50 medical expenses).
-On-campus graduate housing starts at $631/month for a furnished, studio apartment.
+The University of Rochester’s estimated cost of living is $1,600/month ($750 housing + $350 food + $200 personal expenses + $250 transportation + $50 medical expenses).
+On-campus graduate housing starts at $670/month for a furnished, studio apartment.
 In addition, all full‐time students must have health insurance coverage.
-Students may enroll in the University’s Aetna plan ($2,448 per year) or remain on their own policies.
+Students may enroll in the University’s Aetna plan ($2,676 per year) or remain on their own policies.

 Contact for more information: